stud0709/oms_companion/README.md

 ## Encrypting Files
 Copy files you want to encrypt to the clipboard and double-click the system tray icon of *omsCompanion*.
 The files will be encrypted with the public key of your choice.
 The resulting file(s) of type `.oms00` will be either set to the clipboard (if you encrypt a single file) or written to the folder of your choice.

+In case you want to mirror a specific folder "to the cloud" encrypting its content along the way, please refer to the [FileSync](./filesync.md) feature of *omsCompanion*.

 You may also like to use the [file encryption](https://github.com/stud0709/OneMoreSecret/blob/master/encrypt_file.md) functionality of *OneMoreSecret* to encrypt files on your smartphone.

 ## Decrypting Files